Understanding the Powers and Responsibilities of Bail Bond Agents

 Bail agents must first identify themselves.
 Usually, the defendant recognizes them, but not always (if they bought their bail bond over the phone or online).

-Bail bond agents carry identity cards on them.
+Bail bond agents carry identity cards.
 Defendants can look up their credentials online through the CDI or phone the bail bond company to validate identification.

 2. Explain the Reasons for Arrest